-A: The Annual Meeting is open to all holders of our Common Stock as of the close of business on the record date, June 10, 2016 .
-You may vote by attending the Annual Meeting and voting in person.
-Even if you plan to attend the Annual Meeting, we encourage you to vote your shares by proxy.
+A: The Annual Meeting is open to all holders of our Common Stock as of the close of business on the record date, June 9, 2017 .
 We will not permit cameras, recording devices, or other electronic devices at the Annual Meeting.
+We encourage you to vote your shares by proxy, but you may also vote by attending the Annual Meeting and voting in person.